Raissayyed01/NetflixDataset_Tableau_DashBoard/README.md

+# 🎥 Netflix Titles Analysis – Tableau Dashboard
-# NetflixDataset_Tableau_DashBoard
+# 📌 Overview

-This project leverages Tableau to analyze Netflix’s global catalog of movies and TV shows.
-Using the official Netflix Titles Dataset, the dashboard provides an interactive exploration of trends across time, geography, ratings, and genres, offering a data-driven view of the streaming giant’s content strategy.
+This project provides an interactive Tableau dashboard built on the Netflix Titles Dataset.
+The goal is to uncover trends in Netflix’s global catalog of movies and TV shows, analyzing their growth, distribution, genres, ratings, and geographic spread.

-# Key Insights
+# 📂 Dataset

-Content Growth: Significant rise in new additions after 2015, with a peak around 2018–2019.

-Movies vs. TV Shows: Movies dominate the platform with 68.42% share, while TV shows account for 31.58%.

-Global Distribution: United States and India lead in content production, followed by the UK and Canada.

-Ratings Breakdown: TV-MA and TV-14 are the most common ratings, reflecting Netflix’s focus on mature audiences.
+Source: Netflix Titles Dataset

+Columns: Show ID, Title, Type, Director, Cast, Country, Date Added, Release Year, Rating, Duration, Genre, Description

+Size: ~6,000+ entries

+# 📊 Dashboard Features

+Content Growth Over Time – Track the rise of movies and TV shows on Netflix (2008–2020).

+Distribution by Type – Compare share of Movies (68.42%) vs. TV Shows (31.58%).

+Geographic Spread – Explore global contributions to Netflix’s catalog.

+Ratings Breakdown – Insights into audience targeting (TV-MA, TV-14, etc.).

-Top Genres: Documentaries, Stand-Up Comedy, Dramas, and Kids’ TV emerge as the most popular categories.
+Top Genres – Most common categories such as Documentaries, Stand-Up Comedy, Dramas, and Kids’ TV.

-Interactivity: Users can filter by Title, Release Year, Genre, Rating, and Duration to deep dive into specific content.
+Interactive Filters – Filter by Title, Release Year, Genre, Rating, and Duration.

+# 🔍 Key Insights

+Netflix expanded rapidly post-2015, with content peaks around 2018–2019.

+Majority of the content is Movies, indicating Netflix’s strong film library.

+US and India dominate content production, reflecting global reach.

+Mature ratings (TV-MA, TV-14) are most prevalent, highlighting audience focus.

+Genres like Documentaries & Stand-Up Comedy gained strong traction.

-# Outcome
+# 🚀 Outcome

-This dashboard transforms raw CSV data into meaningful insights, enabling users to explore Netflix’s catalog through an intuitive visual interface.
-It highlights Netflix’s growth strategy, genre focus, and global expansion, serving as a valuable resource for content analysis and business intelligence.
+This Tableau project showcases the power of data visualization for business intelligence.
+By transforming raw CSV data into interactive insights, it provides a deeper understanding of Netflix’s content strategy and evolution over time.

+# 🛠️ How to Use

+Clone this repository

+Open the .twb file in Tableau Desktop / Tableau Public

+Load the netflix_titles.csv dataset

+Interact with filters & visuals to explore insights

+👨‍💻 Author

+Rais Sayyed – Electronics & Telecommunication Engineer | Data Analytics Enthusiast